Study finds cardiorespiratory fitness contributes to successful brain aging

 Sex Differences in Parkinson's Disease Caregiving

-Researchers looked at caregiving patterns among PD patients to determine if there are sex differences in accompaniment to visits, paid caregiving and caregiving strain and found that women with PD have fewer informal caregiving resources and are more likely to use formal, paid caregiving.
+Researchers looked at caregiving patterns among PD patients to determine if there are sex differences in caregiver accompaniment to visits, paid caregiving and caregiving strain and found that women with PD have fewer informal caregiving resources and are more likely to use formal, paid caregiving.

 "Parkinson's patients rely on formal and informal caregiver support as the disease worsens," Dahodwala said.
 Previous research has shown that there is a higher incidence of Parkinson's disease among men, but little is known about caregiving patterns by sex.